skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 </table>

 * You'll likely enter at least 1 battle before you reach the next save point.
-* Have everyone beside Zidane knock themselves out before you use Flee, then revive them after the battle.
+* Have everyone besides Zidane knock themselves out before you use Flee, then revive them after the battle.
 * Do **not** heal anyone at all during this process; the point of this is to get the entire party to critical HP!
 <br/>